bpaul822/Assignment-1--Format-Preserving-Encryption-Decryption/README.md

 Procedure for running on windows:
 1. Use the .exe in gitfolder
-2. or compile using a IDE such as codeblocks
+2. or compile using a IDE such as CodeBlocks

 Procedure for running on Linux: